Anahí

 Anahí Giovanna Puente Portilla (born 14 May 1983), known mononymously as Anahí, is a Mexican singer, songwriter and actress.
 In 1986, she started her acting career when she was cast on Chiquilladas.
 After working on many successful telenovelas produced by Televisa, including Alondra (1995), Vivo por Elena (1998), El Diario de Daniela (1998) and Mujeres Engañadas (1999), her first leading role was in Pedro Damián's production, Primer Amor...
 A Mil por Hora (2000).
 In 2003, she joined the cast of Clase 406.
 Anahí reached international success in 2004 after starring in Rebelde and being part of the twice-Latin Grammy Award-nominated group RBD, which has sold over 15 million records worldwide.
 In 2011, she starred in Dos Hogares, her last telenovela to date.

 In 1993, at the age of 10, Anahí released her debut self-titled studio album.
 In 1996, she released her second album, ¿Hoy Es Mañana?, which featured the singles "Corazón de Bombón", "Por Volverte a Ver" and "Descontrolándote".
 She went on to record two additional albums titled Anclado en Mi Corazón (1997) and Baby Blue (2000).
 In 2009, Anahí released her fifth album, Mi Delirio, which sold 500,000 copies worldwide.
 The album debuted at number two on Billboard's Latin Pop Albums chart and number four on Billboards Top Latin Albums chart, and was certified Gold in Brazil.
 Mi Delirio World Tour was her first worldwide tour.
 According to Billboard, Mi Delirio World Tour was the seventh most profitable tour of 2010.

 Anahí's sixth studio album, Inesperado (2016), was preceded by the singles "Rumba", "Eres" and "Amnesia".
 "Rumba", a collaboration with reggaeton singer Wisin, peaked at number one on Billboards Tropical Songs chart.
 The album debuted on Billboards Latin Pop Albums and Top Latin Albums charts, while it was number one on Billboard Brazil, making Anahí the first Mexican artist to achieve that.
 She has sold over five million albums worldwide in her career as a solo artist, being the best-selling RBD member in the United States.
 Anahí sings in various languages apart from Spanish, including English, Portuguese and Italian.

 Early life

-Anahí Giovanna Puente Portilla was born on 14 May 1983, in Mexico City, Mexico, to Spanish father Enrique Puente, a former singer who later became a television producer, and Mexican mother María del Consuelo "Marichelo" Portilla.
+Anahí Giovanna Puente Portilla was born on 14 May 1983, in Mexico City, Mexico, to Spanish father Enrique Puente López, a former singer who later became a television producer, and Mexican mother María del Consuelo "Marichelo" Portilla Gómez.
 She has an older sister, television personality Marichelo Puente (born 1978), and an older half-sister, Diana Puente Hidalgo (born in Peru in 1965), from her father's previous marriage.